Home Compare SDR.L vs UNM

 Schroders vs Unum: Which Stock Looks Stronger in 2026?

-Schroders holds the cleaner structural position, with the lead spread across growth and profitability.
-Unum still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Schroders carrying a narrow edge on stability.
+Unum still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (SDR.L: STOXX 600, UNM: Russell 1000).